urbanguacamole/torrent-paradise/README.md

 # Setup

 Here's what the setup looks like rn:
-- VPS, Debian Stretch, 2 GB RAM
+- VPS, Debian Buster, 4 GB RAM
-  - PostgreSQL 9.6. pg_hba.conf contains this:

-    ```
-    local   all             all                                      peer
-    # IPv4 local connections:
-    host    nextgen         nextgen          localhost               md5
-    ```
-  - IPFS v0.4.18
   - user with username nextgen on the server
 - my laptop w/ Linux
   - Go toolchain installed
   - node v10.15 & npm
   - Python 3 (required only for index-generator/fix-metajson.py)

 The programs create their own tables in the DB that they need.
 Database name is "nextgen".

-What I did first after getting the server up and running was importing the TPB dump.
-This is sadly no longer possible, since TPB stopped providing the dump.

-There is a database dump available in torrentparadise-staticbackup.torrent.
-This same database dump is available on https://mega.nz/#!ddESlChb!3YBqfxG-a4fwpXzPG3QsXa-C6FeQ9AbNSGXxY7W7xm4.
-It contains the same data as the torrent, only .xz compressed.
+You need to create the materialized views (fresh and search).
+You can find some useful SQL code in snippets.sql.

+Each of the daemons (api, crawl-rss, seedleech-daemon) is its own standalone Go package and resulting binary.
+You have to compile the binaries yourself.
+There are systemd .service files available for each of the daemons.

+The torrent collection is a mashup of the (now no longer provided) TPB dumps, my own DHT spidering efforts, and [magnetico community database dumps](https://github.com/boramalper/magnetico/issues/218).

+The easiest way to get your own site up and running is to start with my .csv dump.
+It should be easy to import into any kind of system.
+It contains seed/leech counts too (!).
+If I were to import it, I'd modify import-magnetico-db.

+__Torrent Paradise dump__ download: [MEGA](https://mega.nz/file/IFcTBCKZ#v3OCPNeja4lRC5baccVDeTaQUE150wqqGyS6A1mxglc) [BayFiles](https://bayfiles.com/nc43i3H5oe/torrentparadise-dump-200720.csv_xz)

 # Usage

 ## Generate the index

 See `update-index.sh`.

+Generation of the IPFS index will prob take a long time, a machine with high single-core perf recommended (ipfsearch runs on node.js)

 ## Spider the DHT